pacineee/pacineee/README.md

 - 👋 Hi, I’m @pacine
 - 👀 I’m interested in business and software development.
-- 🌱 I’m currently learning programming languages.
+- 🌱 I’m currently working on Html, CSS, Php and JavaScript programming languages.
 - 💞️ I’m looking to collaborate on various projects to achieve more.
 - 📫 How to reach me on Twitter (@PNezerwa)